The Geometry of Refusal in Large Language Models: Concept Cones and Representational Independence: Introduction

 \section{Introduction}

 The breakthrough of scaling large language models (LLMs) has led to an unprecedented leap in capabilities, driving widespread real-world adoption \cite{openai2022chatgpt}.
-However, these advancements also introduce serious risks.
-As artificial intelligence becomes more powerful, it can be misused for harmful purposes, such as attacking critical
+However,

-infrastructure or spreading misinformation.
+these advancements also introduce serious risks.
+As artificial intelligence becomes more powerful, it can be misused for harmful purposes, such as attacking critical infrastructure or spreading misinformation.
 Ensuring that these models remain aligned with human values has become a crucial research challenge \cite{liu2023trustworthy,schwinn2025adversarialalignmentllmsrequires}.
 Despite significant progress, LLMs, like all machine learning models, remain vulnerable to adversarial attacks that can bypass alignment mechanisms and induce harmful outputs \cite{szegedy2014intriguingpropertiesneuralnetworks, carlini2024alignedneuralnetworksadversarially}.

 Recent work in interpretability has provided valuable insights into how LLMs encode and process information \cite{nanda2024Attribution, wang_interpretability_2022, cunningham_sparse_2023, heinzerling2024monotonic}.
 Prior studies \cite{belrose2023leaceperfectlinearconcept, gurnee2023language, marks2024geometrytruthemergentlinear} suggest that concepts---ranging from simple to complex---are often encoded linearly in the model's residual stream.
 Methods such as representation engineering \cite{zou_representation_2023} allow researchers to use input prompts to analyze model behavior by extracting and manipulating such concepts.
 However, the mechanisms enabling adversarial jailbreaks that bypass alignment safeguards remain poorly understood.
 Some evidence suggests that refusals to harmful queries are mediated by a single “refusal direction” in activation space \cite{arditi2024refusallanguagemodelsmediated}, and that jailbreaks rely on manipulating this direction \cite{yu2024robust}, yet these assumptions require further examination.
+Understanding refusal mechanisms is crucial, as it has direct implications for both offensive capabilities---informing more sophisticated jailbreaks \cite{huang_advanced_2024}---and more importantly developing robust defensive strategies like improved adversarial training \cite{yu2024robust} and inference--time monitoring.